atablash/smesh-accessors-old/README.md

 # Accessor const-ness

-Accessors are immutable.
-If you want a mutable reference to some entity, you have to use handles instead.
+Accessor objects are immutable.
+If you want to store accessor in an assignable variable, use handles instead.

-Because accessor objects are immutable, they are const.

 Accessors usually come in 2 variants: `Accessor_Type<Const_Flag::TRUE>` and `Accessor_Type<Const_Flag::FALSE`.
 The first one points to a const entity, while the second one can modify the entity that it points to.

+One exception is `mesh.verts` and `mesh.polys` accessors.
+In order to have them as `Smesh` member variables rather than functions, pointed-to object const-ness is decided to be the same as accessor object const-ness.

 # Tests